importhuman/100-days-of-code/log.md

 Day 28: October 10, 2020

 Started learning some Flask.
 For now, the plan is to try out some different things and see if anything piques my interest, will go on from there.

+Day 29: October 11, 2020

+Some more Flask from tutorial.